Organic & Cruelty-Free Makeup Explained

 Organic makeup has recently made its inroads into the beauty market in India and I was instantly drawn to it.
-It is makeup that is made up of naturally sourced ingredients and doesn’t contain preservatives, chemical dyes, phthalates, lead, parabens and many others that I’ve yet to dig out.
+It is makeup that is made up of naturally sourced ingredients and doesn’t contain preservatives, chemical dyes, phthalates, lead, parabens, and many other mystery ingredients that I’ve yet to dig out.

-What’s disturbing to know is that the FDA (globally) doesn’t require cosmetics companies to conduct safety tests of their products which means we’re unknowingly slapping a ton of damaging chemicals on our skin almost every day!
+What’s disturbing to know is that the FDA (globally) doesn’t require cosmetic companies to conduct safety tests of their products which means we’re unknowingly slapping a ton of damaging chemicals onto our skin almost every day!

 Here are a few Organic Makeup Ingredients you can take a note of

 1. Seed Oil (Vitamin A)

 This is an all-rounder ingredient that is found in skincare for its anti-aging benefits.
 The fellow is a lovely addition to facial formulations like serums, face oils, lotions, and creams for dry, dehydrated, sensitive and mature or aging skin types.
 If you find this dude in you’re skincare products, then you’re in for a treat!